kevinndungu-source/Amazon_EMR_Serverless_Demonstration/README.md

 2. To replicate the project or explore the code, refer to this GitHub repository.

 # Credits
-This project was inspired by the AWS Skillbuilder EMR Demo project.
+This project was inspired by the AWS Skillbuilder.